Vehicle Crossing Permit

 Step 3.Preliminary Site Inspection

-Once your application is received, an Authorised Officer will conduct a site visit to assess the proposal.
+Once your application is received, an Authorised Officer may conduct a site visit to assess the proposal.
 The Authorised Officer may request additional information and documentation before finalising the assessment.
 The application may be approved, approved with conditions or declined.

 Step 4.Permit Issued